 I know that countless people have gone to Biloxi and I know that not everyone can go.
 But if we are who we say we are, then why have we not, as Christians, cried out in anger at how we have treated our own brothers and sisters!?
 Is it because we would rather not think about it; is it because we would rather not bring the lower classes, the outcasts, and the refuse of society to our dinner table?
 Are we to forget that England in the period of time following the American Revolution almost underwent a similar fate as did France?
 Are we to forget that were it not for John Wesley and the Methodist Revival speaking out against the injustice done to the poor and lower classes, England would have undergone a similar violent revolution as did the French? (“Who Shall Be Invited”; the information in italics was quoted in the 5 September 2007 edition of the UM Nexus.)

 Apparently, my words are in vain.
-There is a report out (3) that telling us that the Department of Housing and Urban Development is planning on tearing down 4,600 public subsidized apartments and replacing them with 744 similarly subsidized units.
+There is a report (link no longer works) telling us that the Department of Housing and Urban Development is planning on tearing down 4,600 public subsidized apartments and replacing them with 744 similarly subsidized units.
 An additional 1,000 market rate and tax credit units which will have an average cost of $400,000 are to be built in, apparently, the same area.

 In addition, over 50,000 families living in FEMA trailers who are being forced out.
 Over 90,000 homeowners are still waiting to receive federal recovery funds.
 And it appears that a tent city has sprung up across from the New Orleans City Hall and under Interstate 10.
 In Mississippi, poor and working people are being displaced to allow the casinos to grow and develop other commercial activities.
 Somehow, I can’t see how this will be an improvement on the situation in New Orleans and along the Gulf Coast.